LMCache/LMIgnite/docs/source/overview/architecture.rst

 Architecture
 ============

-LMCache Cloud is built on a distributed architecture designed for high performance and reliability.
+LMIgnite is built on a distributed architecture designed for high performance and reliability.

 System Components
 -----------------